RHEcosystemAppEng/kogito-benchmark/README.md

 ![Orders process](./OrdersProcess.png)

 ## Test strategy

-Strategy 1:
+Strategy 1: constant number of users at all times
-Running a fixed amount of concurrent users for a fixed amount of time using `constantConcurrentUsers` establishing concurrent user limit with reasonable execution time
+Gatling:  `constantConcurrentUsers`

-Strategy 2:
+Strategy 2: number of users achieved during given time
+Gatling: `rampUsers`

+Strategy 3: constant number of requests at all times
+Gatling: `constantUsersPerSec`

 **TODO** Move to some troubleshooting section in the test procedure doc Every time a new `Order` is defined, the related Pod in the OCP platform will log a message like: